guilhermedd/SiteTerreiro/README.md

 # README

-This is a web project built with Ruby on Rails.
+This is a web project developed with Ruby on Rails.
 This README contains information on how to set up the development environment, how to run the project, and a description of the required environment variables.

-This site is going to be used in the religious umbanda community of "Tenda de Umbanda Ogum Yara".
-It's a project made to replace the current site, which does not have a good design, is difficult to use and does not have all the necessary features.
+This website will be used by the religious Umbanda community "Tenda de Umbanda Ogum Yara."
+It is a project created to replace the current website, which has poor design, is difficult to use, and lacks all the necessary features.

 # Setup